 Sure, some of the next-season items may be placed at lower priority on your list, but have them on there so you'll know what to look for when the sales are happening.
 Children grow so quickly that you don't want to run out of clothes if they have a growth spurt.

 One way of doing this is to sign up for updates at each children's clothing store you like.

-The other way is to sign up at the top of this page to get alerts and a brief summary whenever a new post or deal is listed.
+The other way is to sign up at the bottom of this page to get alerts and a brief summary whenever a new post or deal is listed.
 I only list the best deals, so you won't get inundated.
 But it's not a substitute for doing your own homework, since what I think the "best deals" are might be different to what you think they are, and you may like to shop from different clothing stores than I like.
 My mailing list is the perfect addition to whatever other methods you use to keep track of deals on kids clothes, though.

 An example list looks something like this – simple and quick: